Nawir1/Spider/README.md

 Spider tool features :
 ----------------------
--Test and verify if a particular destination IP address exists -Identifies and fingerprints Web Application Firewall (WAF) products -Determine all the open ports related to a web server -Identify and recognize all the web technologies available on the target website -audit the security of your web applications
+- Test and verify if a particular destination IP address exists
+- Identifies and fingerprints Web Application Firewall (WAF) products
+- Determine all the open ports related to a web server
+- Identify and recognize all the web technologies available on the target website
+- audit the security of your web applications
--logging all results into a summary file
+- logging all results into a summary file
--combine many recon tools into a single interface
+- combine many recon tools into a single interface